mongodb-partners/IoT-Greengrass-Predictive-Maintenance/2-edge/1-docker/greengrass/README.md

 ## Overview

-Here we are building the docker image and running the container which will have pre-installed dependency libraries for Realm and Greengrass.
+Here we are building the docker image and running the container which will have pre-installed dependency libraries for SQLite and Greengrass.

-The following container will have a C++ application deployed via AWS Component that listens for the messages from a topic name `topic` and will parse and save the message received in it to Realm local database, which then syncs to Atlas via Device sync in real-time.
+The following container will have a C++ application deployed via AWS Component that listens for the messages from a topic name `topic` and will parse and save the message received in it to SQLite local database and parallely uses IoT Message Routing to send data to MongoDB Atlas

 Refer to this container as `CONSUMER CONTAINER` throughout the setup.